harness/developer-hub/release-notes/cloud-cost-management.md

 #### Fixed issues
 - Commitment Orchestrator UI Column Overlap: We have added a minor fix to address the issue of overlapping columns in Commitment Orchestrator overvoew page.
 [CCM-16971]

-- Resolved Cluster Data Visibility Issue: We witnessed a problem regarding inaccurate cost tracking within the specified date range due to a recent change in the TimescaleDB timeout configuration, leading to failures in the utilization data query and `INSTANCE_BILLING` job.
-By rerouting read queries to a secondary node and reducing the label's flattening query size, we've restored full visibility of cluster costs up to the present day across all connected connectors. .
+- Resolved Cluster Data Visibility Issue: We witnessed a problem regarding inaccurate cost tracking within the specified date range due to a recent change in the primary nodes TimescaleDB timeout configuration, leading to failures in the utilization data query.
+By rerouting read queries to a secondary node, we have fixed the query performance issue.
 [CCM-17048]

 ### Version 1.11.3